muness/roon-extension-keyboard-remote/README.md

 ## Local Development Setup

-### VMware Fusion VM with Alpine Linux
+### VMware Fusion VM with Debian Trixie

-For development with a Bluetooth remote control that needs exclusive device access, use a lightweight Alpine Linux VM on VMware Fusion.
+For development with a Bluetooth remote control that needs exclusive device access, use a lightweight Debian Trixie VM on VMware Fusion.
 This provides reliable Bluetooth/USB passthrough that macOS lacks.

+**Note:** BlueZ requires the `--experimental` flag to properly create input devices for BLE HID devices like the FiiO RM3.

 #### Initial Setup